flair-sdk/examples/aave-position-borrow-rate-notification/README.md

 * **Aggregations:** Aggregated metrics, such as borrow rate change, are computed to provide a comprehensive view of the dynamics within the Aave protocol.

-* **Notification:** Notifications are sent to any remite endpoint (e.g. Zapier webhook) to enable real-time awareness and response to changes in the Aave positions.
+* **Notification:** Notifications are sent to any remote endpoint (e.g. Zapier webhook) to enable real-time awareness and response to changes in the Aave positions.

 * **Database:** All the historical and real-time new data can be written to your own database (Postgres, MongoDB, DynamoDB, etc.)